alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 In addition:

 - If the project involves a migration, the team should have a solid understanding of the current and future environments.
 If you need to recruit team members externally, consider candidates who have knowledge of software engineering and the future environment.
-- Continue to keep the number of new hires to less than a third of the team so that the training effort doesn’t overwhelm existing team members.
+- Continue to keep the number of new hires to less than a third of the team so that the training effort doesn't overwhelm existing team members.

 ### Horizontal SRE team